MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitstopioactual.md

 ### -param Flags

 Stop IO flags defined by the [ACX_STOP_IO_FLAGS enumeration](ne-acxcircuit-acx_stop_io_flags.md).
-TBD - Currently no flags are defined, so set this to `AcxStopIoNoFlags`.
+Currently no flags are defined, so set this to `AcxStopIoNoFlags`.

 ### -param ObjectTag